Fake news: Identification

-The International Fact-Checking Network (IFCN), launched in 2015, supports international collaborative efforts in fact-checking, provides training, and has published a code of principles.
+The International Fact-Checking Network (IFCN), launched by the Poynter Institute in 2015, supports international collaborative efforts in fact-checking, provides training, and has published a code of principles.
 In 2017 it introduced an application and vetting process for journalistic organisations.
 One of IFCN's verified signatories, the independent, not-for-profit media journal The Conversation, created a short animation explaining its fact checking process, which involves "extra checks and balances, including blind peer review by a second academic expert, additional scrutiny and editorial oversight".

 Beginning in the 2017 school year, children in Taiwan study a new curriculum designed to teach critical reading of propaganda and the evaluation of sources.
 Called "media literacy", the course provides training in journalism in the new information society.

 Online identification

 Fake news has become increasingly prevalent over the last few years, with over 100 misleading articles and rumors spread regarding the 2016 United States presidential election alone.
 These fake news articles tend to come from satirical news websites or individual websites with an incentive to propagate false information, either as clickbait or to serve a purpose.
 Since they typically hope to intentionally promote incorrect information, such articles are quite difficult to detect.

-Media scholar Nolan Higdon has argued that a critical media literacy education focused on teaching students how to detect fake news is the most effective way for mitigating the pernicious influence of propaganda.
-In his book "The Anatomy of Fake News: A Critical News Education," Higdon offers a ten-step guide for detecting fake news.
 When identifying a source of information, one must look at many attributes, including but not limited to the content of the email and social media engagements.
 Specifically, the language is typically more inflammatory in fake news than real articles, in part because the purpose is to confuse and generate clicks.

 Furthermore, modeling techniques such as n-gram encodings and bag of words have served as other linguistic techniques to determine the legitimacy of a news source.
 On top of that, researchers have determined that visual-based cues also play a factor in categorizing an article, specifically some features can be designed to assess if a picture was legitimate and provides more clarity on the news.
-There is also many social context features that can play a role, as well as the model of spreading the news.
-Websites such as "Snopes" try to detect this information manually, while certain universities are trying to build mathematical models to do this themselves.
+There are also many social context features that can play a role, as well as the model for spreading the news.
+Websites such as Snopes try to detect this information manually, while certain universities are trying to build mathematical models to do this themselves.